-Keith Cornell received his pre med undergraduate degree from Saint Anselm’s College and completed his postgraduate prosthetic degrees at Northwestern and New York Universities.
-He was ABC certified in 1980 and earned his Fellow from the American Academy of O&P in 2000.
+Keith received his undergraduate degree from Saint Anselm’s College and completed his postgraduate prosthetic coursework at Northwestern and New York Universities.
+He has been an ABC certified prosthetist since 1980.
 He was elected to the American Orthotic & Prosthetic Association board of directors in 1999 and served as president in 2004.
-Locally, he is past president of the Massachusetts Society of O&P and played a major role in the passing of the “Massachusetts Prosthetic Parity Law”.
+Locally, he is a past president of the Massachusetts Society of O&P and played a major role in the passing of the “Massachusetts Prosthetic Parity Law”.
 He is passionate about his field and has a long history of active participation in clinical, business and patient organizations.
-Keith is frequently involved in instructional forums and in-service educational programs.
 He is a guest lecturer at North Shore Community College and prosthetic residency director at Cornell O&P. Keith specializes in both upper and lower extremity prosthetics and profoundly enjoys his patient practice.
 He is the inventor of the patented CJ Socket and founder of the COPAA amputee support association.

 Ken Cornell, CO, FAAOP